Details

 This survey course for academically accomplished Fourth Formers examines the main themes and issues of world history from the middle of the 18th century to the present day, with the intention of encouraging students to understand the world they live in today as a product of that history.
 Students taking this course should possess strong critical reading and analytical writing skills, be able to work well with primary and secondary sources, and be prepared to complete larger research projects.
 Students are expected to be engaged and participate meaningfully in class discussions every day.

-Prerequisite: 94 minimum year average in Global History and permission of the department.
-The department will discuss each candidate on an individual basis, taking into consideration previous academic achievement, work ethic, study skills, and the ability to learn independently.
+Prerequisite: The department will discuss each candidate on an individual basis, taking into consideration previous academic achievement, work ethic, study skills, and the ability to learn independently.

 • United States History

 This survey course for Fifth Formers covers the core issues of American history from the earliest settler arrivals to the present, with particular emphasis placed on the 20th century.
 Students develop a sound knowledge of American political history and the evolution of American government, and study diplomatic, economic, and social history as well.
-In the first half of the year, students study key topics in American history: the “Critical Period” of Revolution and Founding, Andrew Jackson’s presidency and the emergence of mass politics, expansion west, and the crisis of the Civil War.
-In the second half of the year, students more closely and chronologically study American history in the 20th century, examining America’s emergence from isolation through two world wars and the Cold War and the tremendous changes in American society and politics associated with the growth of “modern” America.
+Students study topics in American history including: the “Critical Period” of Revolution and Founding, Andrew Jackson’s presidency and the emergence of mass politics, expansion west, the crisis of the Civil War, America’s emergence from isolation through two world wars and the Cold War and the tremendous changes in American society and politics associated with the growth of “modern” America.
 Students learn to distinguish between fact and opinion, evaluate primary source materials, make valid generalizations and support them, and relate America’s past to current problems and issues.
-Throughout the year, students write numerous analytical papers highlighted by a mature, analytical research paper, a major project during the winter term.
+Throughout the year, students write numerous analytical papers highlighted by a mature, analytical research paper, a major project during the spring term.
 Readings for the course are pulled from a variety of sources including primary and secondary historical documents and essays, and library and online resources.

 Prerequisite: Global History and Society or Contemporary World History